Children Deprived of Liberty: Learning from the UN Global Study

 Provide recommendations for law, policy and practice to safeguard the human rights of the children concerned.

-To amplify the impact of the Study, this MOOC will offer the opportunity to gain insights on the research, collection, analysis, and final elaboration of information related to specific areas and cross-cutting themes.
+To amplify the impact of the Study, this MOOC offers the opportunity to gain insights on the research, collection, analysis, and final elaboration of information related to specific areas and cross-cutting themes.
+Originally launched together with the Study, the course is now freely available in audit-only mode as an encouragement to keep the attention high and as a companion to the other Global Campus MOOC on Children Deprived of Liberty: Enacting the recommendations of the UN Global Study.

 The course is articulated in four modules: